devashishdxt/nimble/README.md

 nimble = { version = "0.1", features = ["derive"] }
 ```

-Or, if you are in an environment based on tokio, use:
+Or, if you are in an environment based on `tokio`, use:

 ```toml
 [dependencies]